Azure SQL Database purchasing models

-If your database or elastic pool consumes more than 300 DTU conversion to vCore may reduce your cost.
-You can convert using your API of choice or using the Azure portal, with no downtime.
-However, conversion is not required.
-If the DTU purchasing model meets your performance and business requirements, you should continue using it.
-If you decide to convert from the DTU-model to vCore-model, you should select the compute size using the following rule of thumb: each 100 DTU in Standard tier requires at least 1 vCore in General Purpose tier; each 125 DTU in Premium tier requires at least 1 vCore in Business Critical tier.
+If your single database or elastic pool consumes more than 300 DTUs, converting to the vCore-based purchasing model may reduce your cost.
+If you decide to convert, you can convert using your API of choice or using the Azure portal, with no downtime.
+However, conversion is not required and is not done automatically.
+If the DTU-based purchasing model meets your performance and business requirements, you should continue using it.
+If you decide to convert from the DTU-based purchasing model to the vCore-based purchasing model, select the compute size using the following rules of thumb:

 DTU-based purchasing model